EulerProject/EulerX/README.md

 If you are a first-time user for git, please download and install it [http://git-scm.com/downloads/].

 ##### 2. Download the repository.
 You may also clone the repository of git into local disk, including two branches.
-The `master` is the released branch, which is stable and tested, but may not be the latest.
-To use the master branch:
+The latest version is v2.0.
+Download it from the [release][release] page.

+To use the development version, which has the latest code, clone the `master` branch:

     $ git clone -b “master” https://github.com/EulerProject/EulerX.git

-The `main` is the development branch, which has latest code.
-To use the main branch:

-    $ git clone -b “main” https://github.com/EulerProject/EulerX.git

 ##### 3. Check the installation of Python
 Euler/X is written in **Python**, so it requires Python2.X or later installed in your computer.